getoutreach/clientxtsdk/README.md

 ### Setup Outreach OAuth application

-You will need to create a dedicated Outreach OAuth application for your addon, and to achieve that, please contact platform@outreach.io for assistance.
+You will need to create a dedicated Outreach OAuth application for your addon and to achieve that, please contact platform@outreach.io for assistance.
 With that addon OAuth application created, you will have:

 - application identifier
 - application secret
 - redirect URI

 The redirect URI has to be the same as the addon host URL defined in the manifest.

 ### Initial authentication flow

 #### User consent

-On a first load of the addon, addon sdk will invoke [addonSdk.authenticate()](#authentication), and the Outreach user will be shown an OAuth screen where he will be asked to approve access with requested scopes.
+On a first load of the addon, addon sdk will invoke [addonSdk.authenticate()](#addon-sdk), and the Outreach user will be shown an OAuth screen where he will be asked to approve access with requested scopes.

 [INSERT OAUTH SCREEN HERE]

 Once a user consents on this screen, the result will be a request made to REDIRECT_URI address with a single additional parameter "code" containing short-lived authorization token.

 #### Authorization code handling

 As described in [Outreach API documentation](https://api.outreach.io/api/v2/docs#authentication), the addon host has to use authorization code with application id and the secret to obtaining a token.

 Request